princegaur707/URL-Status/README.md

-# Malicious-Urlv5
+# Malicious-Urlv
-Malicious-Urlv5
+Malicious-Urlv

-This application is live at https://malicious-url-detectorv5.herokuapp.com/
+This application is live at https://urlstatuspro.herokuapp.com/